 The Compensation Committee may grant to participants a cash award that is not otherwise described by the terms of the 2020 Stock Incentive Plan, including cash awarded as a bonus or upon the attainment of performance goals or otherwise as permitted under the 2020 Stock Incentive Plan.
 The other cash-based awards are valued in whole or in part by reference to, or otherwise based on, cash.
 The form of any other cash-based awards will be determined by the Compensation Committee.
 The number of shares of our common stock related to any other cash-based award will be determined by the Compensation Committee.
+Other cash-based awards will be paid in cash, as determined by the Compensation Committee.
 The terms and conditions, including vesting conditions, of any other cash-based award will be established by the Compensation Committee when the award is made.
 The Compensation Committee will determine the effect of a termination of employment or service on a participant's other cash-based awards.